 Monorail Stop #7 – Station at MGM Grand

 For entertainment, this is the stop to get off at.
 Music, circus acts, magic shows – just about anything you can name – can be found in the Grand Garden Area.
 Dining is top-notch, with restaurants bearing the names of Emeril and Wolfgang Puck drawing in visitors in droves.
 Nightlife is perhaps at its best at the MGM Grand nightclub.

 (If you’d like to learn about all the ways to get around Las Vegas without a car check out this article that Bryan wrote on our website here.)

 The Las Vegas monorail route has 7 stops and you can complete the trip from one end of the Strip to the other in about 15 minutes including stops.

-Does the monorail go to Fremont Street?
 The Las Vegas monorail does not go to Fremont Street in downtown.
-The closest monorail stop, located at the Sahara Las Vegas hotel, is about 2 1/2 miles away from Fremont Street.
-An uber or taxi is your best bet to get to downtown Las Vegas.
+The closest monorail stop, located at the Sahara Las Vegas hotel, is about 2.5 miles (4.02 km) away from Fremont Street.
+An Uber or taxi is your best bet to get to downtown Las Vegas.